This by far is not the only blue grotto in the world – but certainly the most famous one.

 Cave was known to local people and occasional guests to Capri.
 It was considered to be a Devil’s den and locals did not enter the cave.

-Blue Grotto became a true sensation in 1826 when a Polish-German poet August Kopisch together with his friend Ernest Fries visited the cave on directions of local fisherman Angelo Ferraro.
+Blue Grotto became a true sensation in 1826 when a Polish-German poet August Kopisch together with his friend Ernest Fries visited the cave in direction of local fisherman Angelo Ferraro.
 Kopisch was greatly impressed by the otherworldly beauty of the cave and described it in his book "Entdeckung der blauen Grotte auf der Insel Capri", issued in 1838.
 Thus the cave became well known among the Romanticised young Europeans and has been a popular tourist destination since then.

 Tourist trap?